idia-astro/idia-astro.github.io/access.md

 ---
 layout: page
-title: Access to IDIA Machines
+title: Access to IDIA Cloud
 permalink: /access/
 ---

-This page provides details on how to get access to the IDIA virtual machines.
-While this page is specific to the IDIA-Pipelines project, the details related to requesting access and connecting to a machine is identical.
+This page provides details on how to obtain access to the virtual machines in the IDIA cloud system.

-In particular, please mention the team that you are a part of when you request access.
-This is extremely important, since it will help us provide you with access to the relevant project files.
+Please identify the projecct team that you are a part of when you request access.
+This is important, since it allows us to provide you with access to the relevant project files.

-# Joining the IDIA Pipelines Team
-Access to the IDIA-Pipeline resources can be arranged if you are part of the **Pipelines** Team.
-Please contact Bradley Frank ([bradley@idia.ac.za][brad-email]) if you are interested in joining.

-[Documentation][idia-pipelines] and [wiki][idia-pipelines-wiki] access is provided through a GitHub project, so please sign-up to GitHub (if you haven't already) and join the [IDIA Pipelines][idia-pipelines] repo as a contributor.

 # Requesting Access to the IDIA Machines

-If you are already part of an IDIA team, you can request access as follows:
+If you are already part of an IDIA project team, you can request access as follows:

-* Send an email to **support@arc.ac.za** with the following information:
+* Send an email to **support@idia.ac.za** with the following information:
-    * Please state which team you are a member of, e.g., the "IDIA Pipelines Team".
+    * The name of your project team.
     * Your home institution.
     * Your local phone number (so that we can call you if there's a security problem).
     * The MeerKAT science projects that you are involved in, if applicable.